vaila-multimodaltoolbox/vaila/README.md

   - **Go to** `https://github.com/vaila-multimodaltoolbox/vaila/archive/refs/heads/main.zip`
   - **Unzip the downloaded file (for example, into your Downloads folder).**

-1. **Run the Installation Script as Administrator:**
+3. **Run the Installation Script as Administrator:**

-  Now you need to install vailá as an administrator:
+  Now you need to install vailá `Anaconda Powershell Prompt` as an administrator:

 - Press the Windows key and search for "Anaconda PowerShell Prompt".
 - Right-click on Anaconda PowerShell Prompt and select "Run as administrator".
-- Navigate to the directory where you downloaded or unzipped the vailá files (e.g., Downloads\vaila).
+- Navigate to the directory where you git clone or downloaded unzipped the vailá files (e.g., C:\Users\YourUserName\Downloads\vaila).
 - Run the installation script:

   ```Anaconda Powershell Prompt